discus7l/chdmandir/README.md

 If a multi-disc game is found, the script will create the .chd file in a .hidden folder.
 An .m3u file will also be created in the root folder.

+Don't forget to place chdman.exe in the same directory as chdmandir.exe.